TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 * The node is drained.
 * The node is deleted from the Kubernetes node resources.
 * The node is deleted at the instance level.

+> [Caution]
+> Pods using block storage-based PVCs are scheduled only on nodes in the availability zone (AZ) where the volume was created.
+If you delete the node group in that availability zone, the Pod will be stuck in a Pending state with a FailedScheduling status, which may cause a service outage.
+Volume data is preserved, and it will be automatically restored when you add a node or node group in the same availability zone.
+For more information, see [Volume Binding Mode](/Container/NKS/en/user-guide/#storageclass-volume-binding-mode-volumebindingmode).

 <a id="nodegroup-scale-out"></a>
 ### Add Nodes to a Node Group { #nodegroup-scale-out }